 with private bathroom.
 The other bedrooms will remain available for other

-clients to rent.
-Q4.
-Will I have to share common areas of the private home with other tourists?
 In some cases, a Cuban family rents out more

 than one bedroom in a house or apartment that is still their place of